For the Rules Advisor Who Wants an Endorsement:

 - If you already knew this person, what kind of a community member are they?
 Are they a helpful player?
 Are they toxic to the community?

-- If you didn’t already know this person, why did they come to you?
-Are there other judges in their community that could give you some insight?
+- If you didn’t already know this person, why did they choose to come to you?
+Are there other judges or TOs in their community that could give you some insight?

 - What would you need to know about this person and their knowledge, attitude, or reputation to feel comfortable working with them at a future event?